A hospital was set to expand,

 -

-PHMC and Penn Medicine validated investments into signage and architecture that communicated a future of the highest quality brands, range of care, and new identity- a hospital not just open, but bringing a new future.
+PHMC and Penn Medicine validated $1.4 million investments into signage and architecture that communicated a future of the highest quality brands, range of care, and new identity- a hospital not just open, but bringing a new future.

 -